-- A. The five year re-screen is required for all child care personnel. - B. The five year re-screen must include at a minimum, a criminal records check (both national and statewide), a sexual predator and sexual offender registry search, and child abuse and neglect history of any state in which an individual resided during the preceding 5 years. - C. Child care personnel must be re-screening following a break in employment in the child care industry that exceeds 90 days. - D. If child care personnel take a leave of absence, such as maternity leave, extended sick leave, migrant child care programs, etc. rescreening is not required unless the five year re-screen comes due during the leave of absence.
+- A. The five year re-screen is required for all child care personnel. - B. The five year re-screen must include at a minimum, a criminal records check (both national and statewide), a sexual predator and sexual offender registry search, and child abuse and neglect history of any state in which an individual resided during the preceding 5 years. - C. Child care personnel must be re-screening following a break in employment in the child care industry that exceeds 90 days.
+Child care personnel/individual with a break in service that exceeds 90 days are considered unscreened child care personnel/individuals until completion of re-screening.
+These child care personnel/individuals shall not have unsupervised contact with children in care. - D. If child care personnel take a leave of absence, such as maternity leave, extended sick leave, migrant child care programs, etc. rescreening is not required unless the five year re-screen comes due during the leave of absence.